-- Drinking fresh fruit and vegetable juices, smoothies, water and tea.
+- Drinking fresh fruit and vegetable juices, smoothies, water, and tea.

 - Drinking only specific liquids, such as salted water or lemon juice.

-- Eliminating foods high in heavy metals, contaminants and allergens.
+- Eliminating foods high in heavy metals, contaminants, and allergens.

 - Taking supplements or herbs.

-- Using laxatives, colon cleanses or enemas.
+- Using laxatives, colon cleanses, or enemas.

 - Exercising regularly.

-- Completely eliminating alcohol, coffee, cigarettes and refined sugar.
+- Completely eliminating alcohol, coffee, cigarettes, and refined sugar.

-The different detox diets vary in intensity and duration.
+Detox diets vary in intensity and duration.

 Some people report feeling more focused and energetic during and after detox diets.

-However, this improved well-being may simply be due to eliminating processed foods, alcohol and other unhealthy substances from your diet.
+However, this improved well-being may simply be due to eliminating processed foods, alcohol, and other unhealthy substances from your diet.